skinnybeans/aws-learning-projects/project-1.md

 Run "sudo yum update" to apply all updates.
 ```

+### 3. Update instance packages

+#### Patch that sucker

-You'll notice it's kindly asking us to update the packages on the instance.
+You'll notice as part of the login message, AWS politely asking us to update the packages on the instance.
 Keeping instances patched is a good habit to get into.
-When instances are publicly accessible through the internet we really want to make sure there are no security exploits that a hacker can take advantage of.

 If you run the command suggested above: `sudo yum update` your instance will get patched up.
 However you'll notice that it prompts you if you want to install the updates.

+#### Do, don't ask

-In our case we always want to install the updates, and there are times that prompting for user input will break automation scripts that we write.
+There are times that prompting for user input will break automation scripts that we write.
+If we have a script setup to run at 3:00am we don't want it to stop and ask for input.

 See if you can find a way of running the updates with getting prompted to enter `y`.

 Note: after you've run the updates once, the instance won't need updating again.
 So you'll need to crate a new instance to try it out.

 Follow the same steps as before.
-You don't need to generate a new SSH key, just select the one you created last time.
+You don't need to generate a new SSH key, select the one you created last time.

+#### Success!

+You have now patched up the instance and are ready to start installing Jenkins on it.

 ### 4. Install Jenkins

-Ok so we've spun up an instance and SSHed onto it.
+We've spun up an instance and SSHed onto it.
 Now for some Jenkins installing action!

-#### 4.1 Where to find the package
+#### Where to find the package

 Linux software typically gets distributed as packages.

 There's a tool called YUM that is used to manage the downloading, installation and updating of those packages.
 There are other tools for other flavors of Linux, but we will just focus on YUM for now as that the manager that Amazon Linux 2 uses.

-#### 4.2 Configuring the YUM repo
+#### Configuring the YUM repo

 YUM needs to know a few things about the packages you want to install.
 The main ones being the name of the package and which YUM repository to get it from.
 This information get stored in `.repo` files in the following directory:
 ```
 /etc/yum.repos.d/
 ```

-Go to that directory now and take a look at the contents using:
+Go to that directory now and take a look at the contents like this:
 ```
+cd /etc/yum.repos.d
 ls -la
 ```